xavierfoucrier/instacam/DOCUMENTATION.md

 Instacam reference that details all options of the plugin.

 #### width
-Type: `Numeric`
+Type: `Length`
 Default: `400`

 The width represents **the width of the viewport**.
-It must fit to the aspect ratio option, by default a **4:3 ratio**, to render a proper image of the media stream, depending on the webcam.
+It must fit to the aspect ratio option, by default a **4:3 ratio**, to render a proper image of the media stream, depending on the webcam specifications.

 #### height
-Type: `Numeric`
+Type: `Length`
 Default: `300`

 The height represents **the height of the viewport**.
-It must fit to the aspect ratio option, by default a **4:3 ratio**, to render a proper image of the media stream, depending on the webcam.
+It must fit to the aspect ratio option, by default a **4:3 ratio**, to render a proper image of the media stream, depending on the webcam specifications.

-#### mirror
-Type: `Boolean`
-Default: `false`
-The mirror mode allows you to **flip the viewport horizontally**.
-This mode is using css transform property.

 #### camera
 Type: `Boolean`
 Default: `true`

-The camera option allows you to **capture video from the camera**.
-By default, Instacam is only capturing media stream from the webcam.
-If you want to capture only the microphone, you must set this option to `false` and set the sound option to `true`.
+The camera option allows you to **capture the media stream of the camera**.
+By default, Instacam only captures media stream from the webcam.
+If you want to only capture the microphone, you need to set this option to `false` and set the sound option to `true`.

 #### framerate
-Type: `Numeric`
+Type: `Number`
 Default: `30`
 Minimum: `1`
 Maximum: `None`

 The framerate option allows you to **change the refresh rate of the camera**.
-By default, Instacam will capture **30 frames per second**.
+By default, Instacam will capture the media stream at **30 frames per second**.
 The maximum framerate depends on the camera capabilities.

 #### ratio
-Type: `Numeric`
+Type: `Number`
 Default: `4/3`

 The ratio option allows you yo **change the aspect ratio of the camera**.
 It must fit to the width/height ratio to render a proper image of the media stream.
-You can use float numbers (like 1.1, 1.7) or fractions (like 4/3, 16/9) for better reading.
+You can use float numbers (like 1.1, 1.7) or fractions (like 4/3, 16/9) for better syntax reading.

 #### sound
 Type: `Boolean`
 Default: `false`

-The sound option allows you to **capture audio from the microphone**.
-By default, Instacam is only capturing media stream from the webcam.
-If you want to capture both the microphone and the camera, you must set this option to `true`.
+The sound option allows you to **capture the audio stream from the microphone**.
+By default, Instacam only captures media stream from the webcam.
+If you want to capture both the microphone and the camera, you need to set this option to `true`.

 #### volume
-Type: `Numeric`
+Type: `Number`
 Default: `100`
 Minimum: `0`
 Maximum: `100`

 The volume option allows you to **adapt the volume of the microphone**.
 By default, Instacam sets the volume to 100%.
-Note that the volume is set **one time**, when the camera is ready.
+Note that you can set the volume at **any time** as soon as the camera is ready.

+#### mirror
+Type: `Boolean`
+Default: `false`
+The mirror mode allows you to **flip the viewport horizontally**.
+This mode uses css transform property.

 #### opacity
-Type: `Numeric`
+Type: `Number`
 Default: `1`
 Minimum: `0` or `0%`
 Maximum: `1` or `100%`